 How Much Should I Spend on Google Ads to Get Results?

-If you’re running a local business, you’ve probably wondered: How much do I need to spend on Google Ads to see results?
+If you’re a real estate agent, you’ve probably wondered: How much do I need to spend on Google Ads to see results?
 As you might have expected, there’s no one-size-fits-all answer.
 Your budget will depend on several factors, including the competitiveness of your keywords, your business goals, and the geographic area you’re targeting.
-This guide breaks down each of these factors to help you come up with a budget that works for your business.
+This guide breaks down each of these factors to help you come up with a budget that works for your brand.

 When it comes to running a successful Google Ads campaign, your budget is one of the most crucial factors that will determine your results.
-In the first part of this guide, we’ll focus on how to build your Google Ads budget—covering everything from keyword research to geographic targeting and the pricing of your product or service.
+In the first part of this guide, we’ll focus on how to build your Google Ads budget—covering everything from keyword research to geographic targeting and the pricing of the specific service you are advertising for.
 These foundational elements will help you understand how much you need to spend to see meaningful results.

 In the second part, we’ll dive into tips and tricks for maximizing your budget, ensuring that every dollar works hard for you.
 Whether it’s using negative keywords, crafting compelling ad copy, or leveraging ad extensions, these strategies will help you stretch your budget further while boosting your ad performance.